Qabel/qabel.github.io/_docs/Qabel-Protocol-Drop.md

 1. friendlybase64char ::= [ "A" - "Z", "a" - "z", "0" - "9", "-", "_" ]
 1. dropid ::= <43>*friendlybase64char

+Note that `DNSName` should not be a relative DNS name, but an absolute (also called fully-qualified) name, (cf. RFC 1034 § 3.1 for the difference) since this is an URL.
+This also means that so-called "loose hostnames" as in `http://horst/...` are not valid drop URLs. `localhost` is a special case intended for testing.

 **Example:**

 `http://d.example:1234/tools/drop/1234567890123456789012345678901234567890123`